-We’ve all been there—you receive an invitation with a dress code that calls for creative black tie, festive, or cocktail attire for women—and suddenly you’re more confused as to what to wear to the event than if the invitation had said nothing at all.
+We’ve all been there—you receive an invitation to an event with a dress code that calls for “creative black tie”, “festive”, or “cocktail attire” for women—and suddenly you’re more confused than if the invitation had said nothing at all.
 Believe it or not, there are actually specific expectations behind some of the most confusing dress code suggestions.

 With that in mind, we’ve decoded some of the most common dress codes.
 So whether your new job suggests that employees dress in business casual attire, or you receive a wedding invitation that says “black tie optional”, we have you covered so you’ll know exactly what to wear from here on out.
 Because picking out an outfit should be fun, not stressful.

 DRESS CODE: BLACK TIE

 This is crystal clear for men—wear a tuxedo.
-It’s a little more complicated for women who can technically wear anything from a long dress, to dressy separates, to even a more formal cocktail dress.
+It’s a little more complicated for women, who can technically wear anything from a long dress to dressy separates to a formal cocktail dress.
 The best way to figure out what to wear is to dress according to what you expect the host to wear.
 Attending a high-end wedding?
 Then wear a gown.
 If, on the other hand, you’re going to a work function that calls for black tie, it’s more appropriate to wear a little black dress with a statement jewelry.

 Foolproof Outfit: A long gown for women and a black tuxedo for men.

 DRESS CODE: BLACK TIE OPTIONAL

 One of the murkier dress codes, men are given the option of either wearing a tuxedo or a dark suit and a tie.
 Because men are given the option of dressing in a more casual manner, the dress code is more open for women too, who can wear anything from a long dress to a cocktail number.
 Think of it like this: You aren’t expected to look as if you’re en route the Oscars, but you should still make an effort with formal attire.

 Foolproof Outfit: An ankle-grazing dress and statement jewelry for women and a black suit with a bow tie for men.